NATIONAL

 What Happened

-To qualify for the designation, States United tracks whether candidates meet at least one of five criteria, including whether they falsely claimed Donald Trump was the rightful winner of the 2020 election or supported efforts to undermine results after audits and legal challenges were completed.
+To qualify for the designation, candidates must meet at least one of five criteria.
+These include falsely claiming former President Trump was the rightful winner in 2020 or supporting efforts to overturn results after audits and legal challenges concluded.

 By the Numbers